-The Cambridge curriculum, particularly through IGCSE and AS Levels, is a globally recognised framework that provides students with a comprehensive and academically rigorous educational experience.
+The British curriculum, particularly through IGCSE and AS Levels, is a globally recognised framework that provides students with a comprehensive and academically rigorous educational experience.
 Whether you’re a student considering these qualifications or a parent exploring options, understanding what IGCSE and AS Levels entail is crucial.
 This article offers a detailed overview of these qualifications, their structure, benefits and key preparation strategies.

-Overview of the Cambridge Curriculum
+Overview of the British Curriculum

-Cambridge IGCSE
+British IGCSE

-The International General Certificate of Secondary Education (IGCSE) is a cornerstone of the Cambridge curriculum, typically designed for students aged 14 to 16.
+The International General Certificate of Secondary Education (IGCSE) is a cornerstone of the British curriculum, typically designed for students aged 14 to 16.
 It is the international equivalent of the United Kingdom’s GCSE and stands as one of the most widely accepted qualifications worldwide.

 • Duration: The IGCSE programme generally spans 18 months to 2 years.